SVSS has put together a list of the frequently asked volunteering questions.

 I’ve been told that I need a PVG – what is this?

 PVG stands for Protection of Vulnerable Groups, and is a membership scheme that you will be required to join if you are looking to volunteer with vulnerable adults or children.
-The SRC will process application forms if you are doing the following;
+The SRC will process application forms if you are doing certain type of volunteering including;

 - Classroom Support